shadoxx/janusgw-vagrant/README.md

 The first time you run `vagrant up`, a unique SSL certificate generated for localhost can be found in `/vagrant/cache/ssl`.
 This is meant to be used only for development and is explicitly ignored in .gitignore.

-SSL is currently partially implemented on the main janusgw client ports, but not on the admin http or websocket APIs yet.
-Nginx is also not configured with SSL yet.

 ### D. Build Caching
 To save on bandwidth, all cloned repos and most generated files are downloaded to `/vagrant/cache` on first run, and then pulled from that location on each